sreyanandi/BookWise/README.md

-# Books. — ML Book Recommendation Dashboard
+# BooksWise — ML Book Recommendation Dashboard

 A book recommendation app styled after a maroon/white dashboard design, backed by a hybrid local ML recommender AND a live connection to Open